qirh/qirh.github.io/about.md

 My email is [saleh@alghusson.com](mailto:saleh@alghusson.com), feel free to reach out 😇

- This blog is powered by Jekyll and github pages.
-You can find the repo here [github.com/qirh/qirh.github.io](https://github.com/qirh/qirh.github.io).
+ This blog is powered by Jekyll and GitHub Pages.
+It's hosted on [Github](https://github.com/qirh/qirh.github.io).